peterhontaru/Piano-Journal/EDA-and-modelling.md

 ## Summary:

-* identified various trends in average daily practice session, time of year, etc
+* identified various trends in my practice habits
-* pieces could take me anywhere from around 4 hours to 40+ hours, subject to difficulty (as assessed by the ABRSM grade)
+* pieces could take me anywhere from ~4 hours to 40+ hours of practice, subject to difficulty (as assessed by the ABRSM grade)
-* the Random Forrest model was shown to be the most optimal model
+* the **Random Forest** model was shown to be the most optimal model *(bootstrap resampling, 25x)*
-  - **Rsquared** (0.585)
+    -   **Rsquared** - 0.59
     -   **MAE** - 5.9 hours
     -   **RMSE** - 7.5 hours
-  * Looking at the variability of errors, there is still a tendency to over-predict for pieces that took very little and under-predict for the more difficult ones.
+* looking at the variability of errors, there is a tendency to over-predict for pieces that took very little time to learn and under-predict for the more difficult ones.
 There could be two main reasons for this:
-    * practicing an old piece in order to further improve (which naturally adds more practice time as I re-learn it)
+  -   artificially inflating the number of hours spent on a piece by returning to it a second time (due to a recital performance, wanting to improve the interpretation further or simply just liking it enough to play it again)
-    * learning easier pieces later on in my journey which means I will learn them faster than expected (based on my earlier data where a piece of a similar difficulty took longer)
+  -   learning easier pieces later on in my journey which means I will learn them faster than expected (based on my earlier data where a piece of a similar difficulty took longer)
-* the most important variables were shown to be the number of **length of the piece**, **standard of playing** (performance vs casual) and **experience**(cumulative hours before first practice session on each piece)
+-   the most important variables were shown to be the **length of the piece**, **standard of playing**(performance vs casual) and **experience**(lifetime total practice before first practice session on each piece)